itsjunetime/smserver_receiver/README.md

 ## Settings variables:
 - `ip`: This contains the private IP of your host device, as a string.
 Should start with '192.168' or '10.10'.
 - `port`: This should default to 8741, and should be the port over which your host device communicates.
+- `socket_port`: This is the port which the websocket will communicate on.
+The default should be 8740, keep that if you haven't chaned anything on the host device.
 - `pass`: This contains the password to your server.
 It may need to be changed if you change the password to your main server.
 - `req`: This should not be changed, unless you've messed with the source code of the smserver app.
 It's just the subdirectory of the main server where the requests will go.
 - `chats_scroll_factor`: this is how many lines the chats box (on the far left) will scroll when you scroll up or down